RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         territory into multiple cities.
 Restrictions do apply.
     - question: How does my freemium subscription work?
       answer: >-
-        The city in which your office is located is free for 30 days.
+        The city in which your office is located is free for three months.

         If a bid is awarded and a sale or purchase is consummated, **RealtyOffer